Preface of the Epiphany

 PRAYER (contemporary language)

-Lessons revised in Lesser Feasts & Fasts 2018.
+Lessons revised in Lesser Feasts & Fasts 2018 with revised lessons.

 Webmaster: Charles Wohlers